cs01/nullsafe-c/README.md

 | Double-free             | ❌ Unsafe  | ❌ Unsafe                            |
 | Uninitialized memory    | ❌ Unsafe  | ❌ Unsafe                            |

+Although this doesn't fix all memory safety issues, it catches Null pointer dereferences for free.

 ### Why you still might want to try this